What Happens if Your Car Is Stolen With No Insurance?

 Contact your lender within 24 hours

 You're still responsible for monthly payments even if the car hasn't been recovered.
-Some lenders offer temporary payment deferrals for theft victims — ask specifically about hardship programs.
-If you need SR-22 insurance due to driving violations, factor this into your coverage planning.
+Some lenders offer temporary payment deferrals for theft victims.
+Ask specifically about hardship programs.
+Factor SR-22 requirements into your coverage planning if you have driving violations.

 Notify the DMV within 24 to 48 hours